 This service is held at our food pantry location: 906 N. 10th Street (corner of 10th & Meibers).
 This service was borne out of our Food Pantry.
 If the ‘less formal’ is still too formal for you, this “informal” service should be right up your alley.
 We sing songs with guitar (or sometimes no) accompaniment from songbooks, we hear a brief devotion, we pray together.
 Although very informal, this service is characterized by touching moments with each other and with our God.

-The roots of St. Mark’s United Methodist Church in Decatur date back to 1839 when the first missionaries of the Evangelical Society came to the Decatur area.
+The roots of St. Mark’s Church – Decatur date back to 1839 when the first missionaries of the Evangelical Society came to the Decatur area.
 But it would be many years before evidence of established “classes” — sometime after the Civil War.

 A number of loosely organized “classes” — or “societies” as they were also called at the time — was formally organized in 1870 as one “society” (or church) and the first building was erected in 1873 on South Winchester Street and dedicated as the Ebenezer Church of the Evangelical Association.
 At some point, it was changed to First Evangelical Church.
 A brick structure, which still stands today, was erected and dedicated in 1917.